redislabs-training/slides-as-code-setup/README.md

 The tool comes with its own set of predefined styles.

 ### Slide types

 The RedisLabs style guide defines 4 main slide types: cover slide, separator slide, closing (ending) slide and an inner (content) slide.

 - For the cover slide use the class `.cover`
 - For the separator slides use the class `.separator`
 - For the closing slide use the class `.end`

+You can see an example usage of these styles in the presentation template created on `rls.sh init`.

 ### Grid system
 You can use a "bootstrap-like" grid system to organise your slide in columns.
 Every horizontal row is divided in 12 columns.
 One column is represented by the class `.col-1`, two columns by `.col-2` and so on.